Anthony Davis scores 27, Lakers hold off Celtics 96-95

 The Celtics played the final 10:28 of the game without Marcus Smart, who was helped off the court with what the team said was a left calf strain following a collision with Harrell underneath the basket.
 Harrell tipped in a missed layup and stepped on Smart’s foot as he came down.

 Smart crumpled to the court.
 He was helped to his feet but couldn’t put any pressure on his leg as trainers carried him to the locker room.
+An MRI is planned for Sunday to get an extent of the injury.

 The Lakers surged following the injury.
 James broke an 85-all tie with a 3-pointer with 5:25 to play.